Glucuronate reductase

-L-gulonate + NADP+ D-glucuronate + NADPH + H+

-Thus, the two substrates of this enzyme are L-gulonate and NADP+, whereas its 3 products are D-glucuronate, NADPH, and H+.
+The two substrates of this enzyme are L-gulonatic acid and oxidised nicotinamide adenine dinucleotide phosphate (NADP+).
+Its products are D-glucuronic acid, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is L-gulonate:NADP+ 6-oxidoreductase.
 Other names in common use include aldehyde reductase, L-hexonate:NADP dehydrogenase, TPN-L-gulonate dehydrogenase, aldehyde reductase II, NADP-L-gulonate dehydrogenase, D-glucuronate dehydrogenase, D-glucuronate reductase, and L-glucuronate reductase (incorrect).
 This enzyme participates in pentose and glucuronate interconversions and ascorbate and aldarate metabolism.